 As part of our project Additional support for children with special needs and their families at Karin Dom financially supported by the Medicor Foundation, children are also involved in activities to improve their sensory-motor and motor development.
 Sensory-motor activities also include consultation with parents, who help them with some daily routines and activities that can help the family in everyday life.
 The activities support the motor development, the better concentration of the children, an individual assessment of development is made, work is done to overcome some sensory deficits.
-In family-mediated groups we work with parents and their training to transfer and develop everything achieved in the group in the daily lives of children.
+In family-mediated groups we work with parents in a way that they can transfer and develop everything achieved in the group in the daily lives of children.

-The sessions are held with Andreas Andreu – a physiotherapist with many years of experience in Karin Dom and working with children.
-In the conditions of emergency, the sessions are held in combination with the situation – both online and in the yard of Karin Dom and the therapy center, in a team or individually.
+The sessions are held with Andreas Andreou – a physiotherapist with many years of experience in Karin Dom and working with children.
+Due to the pandemic, the sessions are held both online and in the yard of Karin Dom and the therapy center, in a team or individually.
 With the younger children we conduct the activities in the Toy Library, where the parents are actively involved.

 Sensory-motor activities are part of a family-mediated intervention, but are done outdoors due to the measures around COVID-19.
 Some of the exercises from the sensory circle are performed in different environments, including outdoors.
 The class lasts 1 hour.
 It includes all activities previously performed in a protected therapeutic environment.
 Each child participates in the activity with an individual program for repetitions, loads and series, but follows the group sequence, which is specially selected according to the specifics of the children.